-We can see eight easy tricks - there are five top tricks (three Hearts and two black aces) and three Diamonds that can easily be established by knocking out the •A. After that it looks like a battle to find the ninth trick.
+We can see eight easy tricks - there are five top tricks (three Hearts and two black aces) and three Diamonds that can easily be established by knocking out the A. After that it looks like a

 We can't find any more winners unless we set up the Clubs, but that gives the rascally opponents too many times on lead.
 So, let's examine the Spades more closely.
 How exactly are you going to play this suit?